the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ### Exercises:

-* try the different approaches of using functions in the `onClick` handler of your button
+* Try the different approaches of using functions in the `onClick` handler of your button

 ## Interactions with Forms and Events